SimoX390

 Summary

-This version of SimoX390 runs on the PC and scans a mainframe assembler source member (or a list of members) that have been downloaded and identifies the macro and copy files used by the program or list of programs.
+SIMOX390 is a mainframe Assembler Analysis Tool.
+This version of SIMOX390 runs on a Windows System and scans a mainframe assembler source member (or a list of members) that have been downloaded and identifies the macro and copy files used by the program or list of programs.
 This tool should be used in conjunction with a pilot test that would actually assemble, link, and execute a sample test case of an actual application.

-To install SimoX390 and run the IVP and sample create a directory as follows.
+To install SIMOX390 and run the IVP and sample create a directory as follows.

 C:\> md SimoLIBR